List of Shameless (American TV series) characters: Ian Gallagher

-Ian Clayton Gallagher (Cameron Monaghan), aged 15-24, is the third of the Gallagher children.
+Ian Clayton Gallagher (Cameron Monaghan), aged 15–24, is the third of the Gallagher children.
 Although initially believed to be Frank's son, a DNA test reveals that he is actually the son of one of Frank's brothers (presumably Clayton), making him the cousin as well as half-brother to the other Gallagher children.
 At the beginning of the series, Ian participates in Army JROTC and works at the Kash and Grab grocery store.
 He begins a sexual relationship with his boss, Kash, although this is short-lived.
-Ian eventually comes clean to his family about his sexuality.
+Ian eventually comes out to his family about his sexuality.

 Ian develops a complicated relationship with his neighbor, Mickey Milkovich.
 At the end of season 3, after learning Mickey impregnated and married a Russian prostitute, Ian runs away.
 It is later revealed that he enlisted in the Army using his brother Lip's identity, as he is still underage.
-In season 4, it is revealed that he deserted training camp, stole an army helicopter, and is being pursued by Army MPs.
+In season 4, it is revealed that he deserted training camp, attempted to steal an army helicopter, and is being pursued by Army MPs.
 He is eventually apprehended, though ultimately released into his family's care.

-When season 4 begins, he works as a dancer and a rent boy at a gay bar called The White Swallow while squatting in an abandoned house.
+When season 4 begins, he works as a bartender and a dancer at a gay bar called The White Swallow while squatting in an abandoned house.
 Lip and Debbie track him down and try to persuade him to return home.
 Ian's behavior becomes more and more erratic and he is diagnosed with bipolar disorder, just like Monica.
 Ian is offered treatment but refuses it despite his family's encouragement.

 In season 5, Ian becomes manic when Mickey suggests taking him to a hospital, and drives off with Mickey's infant son Yevgeny to Indiana.
 After locking Yevgeny in the car, Ian is confronted by the police.
 He tries to flee with Yevgeny but is cornered in a grocery store and makes it obvious he is suffering from mental disability.
 He is released from the psych ward into Monica's care.
 When Monica takes Ian to live in her trailer, he discovers she is using methamphetamine and he leaves.
 He returns to the Gallagher household and by the end of the season has ended his relationship with Mickey, citing his mental illness.